 The British Virgin Islands has a tropical rain forest climate.
 There are warm temperatures year-round and trade winds blowing cool air.

-The temperature stay in the 20’s year-round.
+The temperature stays between 20 and 30 year-round.
 January through March have the coldest temperatures and August and September the warmest.

 How Safe are the British Virgin Islands?